 - Interstitial nephritis: This is the Inflammation of the spaces between the kidney’s tubules and nearby areas, also a cause of acute kidney dysfunction.

-- Polycystic kidney disease: Kidney diseases can also be inherited from the family, like PKD, an Inflammation of the kidney due to the development of stones or cysts within the kidney, and other inherited kidney diseases such as ADPKD.
+- Polycystic kidney disease: Families can pass down kidney diseases like PKD.
+This disease inflames the kidney because of the development of stones or cysts within it.
+Other inherited kidney diseases, such as ADPKD, also exist.

 - Prolonged urinary tract obstruction: Some conditions include kidney stones or enlarged prostrate due to obstruction or blockage in one or both ureters.
 Ureters are responsible for carrying urine from the kidney to the bladder.